Zilliqa/zilliqa-js/README.md

 `success` indicates if the transaction is successful.

-## API Documentation and examples
+## API Documentation

-Each package contains its own examples and API documentation.
+Each package contains API documentation.
 For convenience, these are links to the respective `README` documents.

 - [`account`](./packages/zilliqa-js-account/README.md)
 - [`blockchain`](./packages/zilliqa-js-blockchain/README.md)